robang74/chatgpt-answered-prompts/Draghi-faboulous-800bln-funding-02.md

 `[unchanged ratings, removed]`

-- 1d. **Ukrainian Human Resources (8/10)** [increased from 7/10]
-   The arrest warrant and the timing of Ukraine’s refusal to renew the gas transit agreement suggest Ukraine’s more direct involvement.
+- 1d. **Ukrainian Human Resources (8/10)** (increased from 7/10) - The arrest warrant and the timing of Ukraine’s refusal to renew the gas transit agreement suggest Ukraine’s more direct involvement.
 The name "Volodymyr Z." being linked to Zelensky reinforces the idea that Ukraine played an active role under external pressure from the U.S.

 ---